rahulunair/xpu_setup/base/Readme.md

 This script will set up the recommended kernel, make it the default kernel, and reboot the machine.

 3. Set Up GPU Drivers

+Warning: The system will reboot after this stage to ensure that the gpu drivers is setup correctly.

 Set up kernel mode and user mode drivers from Intel GPU repositories: